• Products

 • Market uncertainty – Indicates broader market uncertainty.

-If you are into stock market investment, you must have often heard two terms - gap and gap down.
+If you are into stock market investment, you must have often heard these two terms – gap up and gap down.
 These two terms describe a situation when a stock's opening price is higher or lower than the previous day's closing price.
 Gap refers to the difference in price levels between a day's close and the next day's opening.

 What is Gap Up and Gap Down?